FAQ's - How can I speed up my race?

 - Practice with the software before the race, so you are comfortable with the steps needed to run the race in the fashion that you need.

 Some scheduling methods are faster to run than others.
-Ideally, you do not want to wait for cars running in back to back heats, as this makes you wait for cars to return to the finish line before starting the next heat.
+Ideally, you do not want to wait for cars running in back-to-back heats, as this makes you wait for cars to return from the finish line before starting the next heat.
 Perfect-N Type, Phase Shifted Lane Rotation and Modified Lane Rotation schedules are better at reducing the back-to-back issue.
 Though, having a small number of cars in a race group and how many lanes your track has can also affect the back-to-back issue, regardless of the chosen scheduling method.
-If you do have some smaller race groups, you may want to consider using the software's Master Scheduling feature, which alternates through heats from your different race groups.
+Also, you may want to consider using the software's Master Scheduling feature, which alternates through heats from your different race groups.
+This is another way to prevent cars in back-to-back heats.

 Number of Track Lanes